-- To raise the awareness of all staff of the need to safeguard all children and of their responsibilities in identifying and reporting possible cases of abuse. - To emphasise the need for good communication between all members of staff in matters relating to child protection. - To set out a structured procedure which will be followed by all members of the school community in cases of suspected abuse. - To provide a systematic means of monitoring pupils known or thought to be at risk of significant harm. - To work openly and in partnership with parents in relation to child protection concerns. - To support all pupils' development in ways that will foster security, confidence and independence. - To promote safe practice and challenge poor and unsafe practice. - To develop and promote effective working relationships with other agencies involved with safeguarding and promoting the welfare of children. - To develop and promote online safety awareness amongst staff and children (including use of mobile phones). - To develop and promote awareness of safeguarding regarding Grooming, Child Sexual Exploitation and Female Genital Mutilation. - To develop and promote awareness of safeguarding regarding radicalisation and risk of being radicalised. - To ensure that all adults working within our schools have been checked with regards to their suitability to work with children. - To integrate opportunities into the curriculum for children to develop the skills they need to recognise and stay safe from abuse, allowing for continuity and progression through the key stages. - To take account of and inform policy in related areas, such as: anti-bullying; discipline and behaviour; health and safety; online safety; missing children; child sexual exploitation; female genital mutilation (FGM); honour based violence; anti-radicalisation (PREVENT); de-escalation and positive handling procedures, procedures for dealing with allegations against staff and safer recruitment practice.
+- To raise the awareness of all staff of the need to safeguard all children and of their responsibilities in identifying and reporting possible cases of abuse. - To emphasise the need for good communication between all members of staff in matters relating to child protection. - To set out a structured procedure which will be followed by all members of the school community in cases of suspected abuse. - To provide a systematic means of monitoring children in need and children known or thought to be at risk of suffering significant harm. - To work openly and in partnership with parents/carers in relation to child protection concerns. - To support all pupils' development in ways that will foster security, confidence and independence. - To promote safe practice and challenge poor and unsafe practice. - To develop and promote effective working relationships with other agencies involved with safeguarding and promoting the welfare of children. - To develop and promote online safety awareness amongst staff and children (including use of mobile phones). - To develop and promote awareness of safeguarding regarding Grooming, Child Sexual Exploitation and Female Genital Mutilation. - To develop and promote awareness of safeguarding regarding radicalisation and risk of being radicalised. - To ensure that all adults working within our school have completed all required checks to confirm their suitability to work with children. - To integrate opportunities into the curriculum for children to develop the skills they need to recognise and stay safe from abuse, allowing for continuity and progression through the key stages. - To take account of and inform policy in related areas, such as: anti-bullying; discipline and behaviour; health and safety; online safety; children missing education; child sexual exploitation; peer on peer abuse; female genital mutilation (FGM); honour based violence; anti-radicalisation (PREVENT); de-escalation and positive handling procedures, procedures for dealing with allegations against staff and safer recruitment practice.